 So out went the daily time table, and in came our routine, bringing back with it my sanity, Alhamdulillah.

 See, having a homeschool routine works great, rather than a strict schedule, because it creates order and expectation without the pressure.
 My children thrive on routine, Allahuma barik, and they like to know what the day has in store for them.
-Also, the older children get, helps to create a sense of independence, as they can get stuck into whatever they need to do and this is especially beneficial when it comes to homeschooling.
+And as the children get older it helps to create a sense of independence, as they can get stuck into whatever they need to do and this is especially beneficial when it comes to homeschooling.

 So why are block schedules useful compared to timetables we’re all so used to?

 They take pressure off you and the kids to get things done within a particular time frame.
 Because lessons can sometimes take longer depending on what you covered, how quick the kids grasped the concept and even just delving off into you didn’t have planned but did it anyway (yay for homeschooling!)

 When the days starts a little rocky, you can get into the groove a lot quicker.
 Rather than thinking its 10 AM and we haven’t started English and its almost time for Arabic, you can instead think, its time to get Block one started and then take it from there.
 It makes a HUGE difference because it creates that flexibility in your day which is key to a consistent homeschool.
 Even if the time has passed, it doesn’t stop you get starting and making a dent in it.